lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab3.md

 and 323 falls between 321.3 and 392.7. **You must use this function to decide what the substance is.**

+You may optionally start from the starter code in `/public/labs/lab3/lab3_starter.c`, which gives a skeleton of the program and an example of how you would use `within_x_percent` to decide whether your observed substance is water.

 ### Example output

 ```